Catacombs of Kom El Shoqafa

-The catacombs of Kom El Shoqafa (مقابر كوم الشقافة) are an historical archaeological site located in Alexandria, Egypt, and are considered one of the Seven Wonders of the Middle Ages.
+The catacombs of Kom El Shoqafa (مقابر كوم الشقافة) are a historical archaeological site located in Alexandria, Egypt, and are considered one of the Seven Wonders of the Middle Ages.

 The necropolis consists of a series of Alexandrian tombs, statues and archaeological objects of the Pharaonic funerary cult with Hellenistic and early Imperial Roman influences.
 Due to the time period, many of the features of the catacombs of Kom El Shoqafa merge Roman, Greek and Egyptian cultural attributes; some statues are Egyptian in style, yet bear Roman clothes and hairstyles whilst other features share a similar style.
 A circular staircase, which was often used to transport deceased bodies down the middle of it, leads down into the tombs that were tunneled into the bedrock during the age of the Antonine emperors (2nd century CE).
 The facility was then used as a burial chamber from the 2nd century to the 4th century, before being rediscovered in 1900 when a donkey accidentally fell into the access shaft.
 To date, three sarcophagi have been found, along with other human and animal remains which were added later.
 It is believed that the catacombs were only intended for a single family, but it is unclear why the site was expanded in order to house numerous other individuals.

-Another feature of the catacombs is the Hall of Caracalla, which contains the bones of the horses of emperor Caracalla, for which the tombs created in 215 CE.
+Another feature of the catacombs is the Hall of Caracalla, which contains the bones of the horses of emperor Caracalla, for which the tombs were created in 215 CE.